BCvS/biometrics/readme.md

 **Done!** All the figures should now be saved in the _final_images folder.

-If you want to try some different colour palettes for the AUC table in the second script of step 4, I have included some color palette example images in /images/test_colour_palettes.
+If you want to try some different colour palettes for the AUC table in the second script of step 4, I have included some colour palette example images in /images/test_colour_palettes.